saltchang/terminal-setup/README.md

     6. Create a soft link from `$HOME/.p10k.zsh` to the one in this project
     7. Create a soft link from `$HOME/.local/terminal-setup/bin` to the one in this project
     8. Optionally install pnpm
-    9. Optionally install alacritty
+    9. Optionally install and setup terminal (iTerm2 or Alacritty)
-    10. Setup alacritty config by creating a soft link from `$HOME/.config/alacritty/alacritty.toml` to the one in this project

 3. After the installation, restart your terminal or run `source $HOME/.zshrc`, you should see the new face of the shell